-2.6.
+3.6.
 PROCEDURE AFTER UNLOADING

 - Close the outlet valve. - Disconnect and drain the delivery hose to a drum or other container to avoid any spillage.
 An unloading arm (rigid pipeline) can be left filled with solvent provided that it is properly valved and that suitable hydraulic protection is ensured.
-Disconnect the vapour return line. - Close and secure the top valves and dome. - Replace blanking caps to tanker and delivery pipework. - Any spillage should be absorbed and disposed of properly in accordance with local regulations, to avoid contamination of water, air and ground.
+Disconnect the vapour return line.

+- be aware and protect of spills that could occure by left solvent in hoses, empty usesd hoses/pipes accordingly - Close and secure the top valves and dome. - Replace blanking caps to tanker and delivery pipework.

+-Any spillage should be absorbed and disposed of properly in accordance with local regulations, to avoid contamination of water, air and ground.

-3. TRANSFER FROM STORAGE TANK INTO SMALL TRANSPORT CONTAINERS
+4. TRANSFER FROM STORAGE TANK INTO SMALL TRANSPORT CONTAINERS